arun-jain-dev/Mini-Tkinter-Programs-Collection/README.md

 # Mini-Tkinter-Programs-Collection

-A repository that aims at keeping a collection of all mini projects using Python and Tkinter Framework.
+A repository that aims at keeping a collection of all mini projects broadly using Python and Tkinter Framework.

 Projects of all level and complexities are appreciated.